NoBrainerORM/nobrainer.io/docs/querying.md

 When using comparison operators, NoBrainer leverage the RQL [`between()`](http://www.rethinkdb.com/api/ruby/#between) command if an index is available on `attr`.
+When using the `any` keyword, NoBrainer tries to use a `multi` index if available.

 * `Model.where(:attr => value1).where(:attr => value2)` will match no
 documents if `value1 != value2`, even when using a `default_scope`.